marian42/pointcloudprinter/README.md

 ## Usage
 1. Download and unpack [this software](https://github.com/marian42/pointcloudprinter/releases/download/1.2/pointcloudtool.zip).
 2. Download your pointcloud data and move your `.xyz` files into the data folder.
 You can also put them somewhere else and configure the location later.
 3. Decide on the location of the square you would like to extract from the data.
 I suggest you use [Google Maps](https://www.google.com/maps/) to find the right place.
 Copy the two numbers in your Google Maps URL.
 They are the latitude and longitude.
+4. Find out what coordinate system your XYZ data use.
+Use a tool like [this](https://epsg.io/transform#s_srs=4326&t_srs=4647) to convert your coordinates to the same system that your data uses.
+The latitude and longitude are in the `EPSG:4326 WGS 84` format, which will be the input coordinate system in the transform coordinates app.
-4. Edit the file `create_mesh.bat` and put in your configuration.
-You need to set your latitude and longitude.
-You can also set the size of the square you'd like to extract.
+5. Edit the file `create_mesh.bat` and put in your configuration.
+You need to set your x and y coordinates of the center of the square you'd like to extract.
+You can also set the size the square.
-5. Double click the `create_mesh.bat` file.
+6. Double click the `create_mesh.bat` file.
 It will now run all the steps required to generate the mesh.
 Depending on how much data there is to process, this will take between a few minutes and an hour.
 Once finished, the window closes and if everything worked, a file called `mesh.stl` can be found in the project directory.

 If you followed these steps and it did or did not work, please [tell me about it](mailto:mail@marian42.de)!

 ## How it works
 This paragraph will explain what each line of the batch file does.

-	pointcloudtool.exe extract %datadirectory% pointcloud.xyz %latitude% %longitude% %projection% %size%
+	pointcloudtool.exe extract %datadirectory% pointcloud.xyz %x% %y% %size%

 This line runs the code from this repository to search all `.xyz`files in the `%datadirectory%`.
 It collects all points that are in the specified square and writes them to the file `pointcloud.xyz`.